E.On (FRA:EOAN) Given a €12.00 Price Target at Barclays

-Barclays set a €12.00 ($13.64) price objective on E.On (FRA:EOAN) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+E.On (FRA:EOAN) received a €12.00 ($13.64) price objective from analysts at Barclays in a report issued on Monday, Borsen Zeitung reports.
+Barclays‘s price target suggests a potential upside of 11.09% from the company’s current price.

 E.ON SE operates as an energy company in Germany, the United Kingdom, Sweden, Turkey, the Netherlands, Belgium, rest of Europe, and internationally.
 It operates through two segments, Energy Networks and Customer Solutions.
 The Energy Networks segment operates power and gas distribution networks, as well as provides maintenance, repairs, and related services.